-This may include measuring along roads, footpaths and bridleways.
-We will measure from the nearest boundary entrance of your home

-(for example, your gate) to the nearest entrance to the school which your child can walk to.
+For the existing measuring system, this may include measuring along roads, footpaths and bridleways.
+We will measure from the nearest boundary entrance of your home (for example, your gate) to the nearest entrance to the school which your child can walk to.
 We will not include your drive or the drive at the school (if this applies) in this measurement.
 In most cases, we will take the measurement using computerised map measurements.
 If these measurements are close to the mileage limits, we will measure them on foot using a trundle wheel.